Reading with Technology

 Reading is NOT a spectator sport!

-Web 2.0 has enabled readers and writers of all ages to becomecontributors of information not just consumers of information as in the past. thinking critically about what we read and write and having the skills of an engaged reader is crucial is a crucial part of digital citizenship.
+The internet and social media sites have enabled readers and writers of all ages to become contributors of information not just consumers of information as in the past.
+Thinking critically about what we read and write and having the skills of an engaged reader is crucial is a vital part of digital citizenship.
 Being an engaged reader includes being able to think critically, comprehend and synthesize what you read.

-Due to the fact that Web 2.0 lets us contribute our thoughts and information on the World Wide Web, it is paramount that good digital citizenship is practiced early in a child's web experience-- just like any other environment where humans interact.
+Due to the fact that anyone can contribute thoughts and information on the World Wide Web, it is paramount that good digital citizenship is practiced early in a child's web experience-- just like any other environment where humans interact such as the playground.

 Digital Citizenship refers to appropriate and responsible behaviour when using technology.